waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 *   **Falsification Test:** Find an alternate route to the northern area and attempt to walk south over the same ledge.

 ### C. Team Rocket B1F Maze Progression
-*   **Hypothesis:** The 'traps' are one-way pitfall warps caused by invisible arrow tiles.
+*   **Hypothesis:** The 'traps' are one-way pitfall warps caused by invisible arrow tiles that lead to the northern section of B2F.
+*   **Methodology:**
+    1. Systematically step on each unknown floor tile in the maze area.
+    2. If a tile forces movement (a pitfall), record the start and end coordinates.
+    3. Compile a JSON string of all discovered pitfalls: `[{"start_x": X1, "start_y": Y1, "end_x": X2, "end_y": Y2, "direction": "up/down/left/right"}, ...]`
-*   **Current Plan:** Systematically map the invisible arrow tiles to solve the maze.
-Methodology: 1.
-Step on each unknown tile in the maze area.
-2. If a tile forces movement, record the start and end coordinates.
-3. Compile these coordinates into a JSON string.
-4. Use the `maze_solver` tool with the compiled data to find the path to the warp panel at (5, 15).
+    4. Use the `maze_solver` tool with the compiled data to find the path to the warp panel at (5, 15) or any other identified exit point.

 ## VII.
 Side Quests & Rematches
 *   **Picnicker Liz (Route 34):** Wants a rematch on Route 32.